The Draglympics

 "The Draglympics" is the sixth episode of the eleventh season of the American reality competition television series RuPaul's Drag Race.
 It originally aired on April 4, 2019.
-Mirai Nagasu, Adam Rippon, and Travis Wall are guest judges, and Love Connie also makes a guest appearance for the mini-challenge.
+The episode's main challenge tasks the contestants with teaming up and performing in free-style floor performances.
+Mirai Nagasu, Adam Rippon, and Travis Wall are guest judges.
+Love Connie also makes a guest appearance for the mini-challenge.
+A'keria C. Davenport wins the episode's main challenge.
+Scarlet Envy is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Ra'Jah O'Hara to "Last Dance" (1978) by Donna Summer.

 Episode

-Mirai Nagasu (left), Adam Rippon (center), and Travis Wall (right) are guest judges.
+Mirai Nagasu (top), Adam Rippon (middle), and Travis Wall (bottom) are guest judges.

-For the episode's mini-challenge, the contestants do Galisthenics with Love Connie.
-A'keria C. Davenport and Plastique Tiara win.

-For the main challenge, the contestants team up and perform in a free-style floor performance which includes Fanography, Voguing and Shablam.
-Following are the groups: